Appraisily/valuer-agent/README.md

-# AI Valuation Justifier Services
+# AI Valuation Justifier Service

 An intelligent service that provides detailed justifications for antique and collectible valuations using OpenAI's GPT model and real-time market data from auction houses.